matteomalucchi/HiggsToFourLeptons-8tev/README.md

 >     -b [BASEPATH], --basePath [BASEPATH]      base path where to find the input data.
 If enabled it automatically gets the input data from EOS unless a local directory is specified
 >     -o OUTPUT, --output OUTPUT     name of the output directory

-Some of the options above are applicable even to the single steps shown in the sections below.
+Some of the options above are applicable even to the single steps illustrated in the following sections.

-The analysis can be performed even on just a specific sample and/or final state by running
+The analysis can be performed even on just a specific sample and/or final state by running for example

 >       python run_analysis.py -s SMHiggsToZZTo4L -f FourElectrons

+## Run the single steps

 ### Download of the input datasets